santiagosayshey/DigiBrain/Content/Philosophy/Argument & Critical Thinking/Essays/Essay 2.md

 Consider two alternatives:

-- Natural Maritime Hazards (H2) attributes disappearances to the convergance of known dangers in the region: sudden tropical storms, the Gulf Streams's treachorous currents, deep ocean trenches that swallow wreckage, and the high vol
+- Natural Maritime Hazards (H2) attributes disappearances to the convergence of known dangers in the region: sudden tropical storms, the Gulf Streams's treacherous currents, deep ocean trenches that swallow wreckage, and the high volume of inexperienced pilots and sailors traversing these waters.
+- Cultural Phenomenon (H3) offers a radically different perspective.
+It suggests that the Triangl

 ## Conclusion